kayserifserif/kayserifserif.place/index.md

 ---
 title: Home
-description: Katherine Yang, creative coder & digital designer.
+description: Katherine Yang, creative technologist & digital designer.
 layout: card
 ---

 Hi!
 I'm Katherine.

-I'm a **creative technologist** aspiring to get involved in fields such as **data storytelling/journalism** or **interactive exhibition/experience design**, especially for **social good** or **public humanities**.
+I am a creative technologist interested in designing and developing for interactive or experiential media.

 Hailing from Hong Kong, with roots in Shanghai, I'm currently a third-year Media Arts + Practice student in the School of Cinematic Arts at the University of Southern California in Los Angeles, where we study and make critical new media.
-At USC, I'm also minoring in computer programming and linguistics, two fields that inspire and inform my creative work.
+I'm also minoring in computer programming and linguistics, two fields that inspire and inform my creative work.

 I love making imaginative and thoughtful media that engages people, tells stories, and explores ideas in interesting ways.
-To do this, I've worked as a designer and developer on a wide variety of projects.
-Creatively, I've had experience in graphic design, information design, print design, film and animation, 3D, branding, and marketing.
-Technically, I enjoy working as a front-end web designer/developer in <abbr>HTML/CSS</abbr> and JavaScript, as a developer in Python, Java, and C++, as a data scientist and visualiser in R, and a computational artist in Processing.
+On the creative side, I’ve had experience in graphic design, information design, print design, film and animation, <abbr>3D</abbr>, branding, and marketing.
+On the technical side, I enjoy working as a front-end web designer/developer in <abbr>HTML/CSS</abbr> and JavaScript, as a developer in Python, Java, and <abbr>C++</abbr>, as a data scientist and visualiser in R, and a computational artist in Processing.

-Aside from those things, I'm also passionate about accessibility, urbanism, environmentalism, internet culture, and science communication.
+I'm also passionate about accessibility, urbanism, environmentalism, internet culture, and science communication.

-Current research interests: critical code studies, internet culture and language, interface aesthetics, electronic literature, poetic tech.
+In my personal creative practice, I’m particularly interested in poetic tools and the idea of “move slow; fix things”.
+Current research interests include: critical code studies, internet culture and language, interface aesthetics, electronic literature, and poetic tech.

 Take a look at my [résumé](/resume/yang-katherine-resume-202102.pdf) <span class="fileInfo">(pdf, 80 kb)</span> and my portfolio to explore my work so far!